J'den Cox: 2020–2021

 Cox came back and competed at the 2021 US World Team Trials as the top-seed on September 11–12, intending to represent the country at the World Championships for the third straight time.
 He was once again able to show off his signature movements and went unscored throughout his championship run, downing NCAA champions Drew Foster and Myles Martin, as well as powerhouse Kollin Moore.

 At the 2021 World Championships, Cox ran through his first three opponents on the first date, before being downed in a frenetic match by two-time U23 World Champion Kamran Ghasempour in the semifinals.
 The former champion defeated Ukraine in the bronze medal match to claim third place instead.

 2022

 In late 2021, it was announced that the brand RUDIS would organize an event headlined by a super match between Olympic, World and NCAA champion Kyle Snyder and Cox, which took place on March 16, 2022, in a best of three format.
 Cox was defeated in two straight bouts via decision.

+2024

+On April 19, 2024 Cox competed in the United States Olympic Team Trials for the 2024 Paris Olympics.
+He won his quarterfinal match over Christian Carrol by a 1-1 criteria decision.
+In the semifinals, he lost to Kollin Moore by a 2-2 criteria decision.
+Following the match, Cox left his wrestling shoes in the center of the mat to indicate that he was retiring from wrestling competition.